ETHZ-RobotX/SuperMegaBot/docs/robot-operation/HowToConnectToSMB.md

 nmcli connection up
 ```

-**You should connect to the SMB with your own username.
-Username is your team number**.
+**You should connect to the SMB with your given username.
+The Username is your team number**.
 *Example: For team 1, the username is team1*
 {: .smb-info }